opencv/opencv/modules/imgproc/doc/geometric_transformations.rst

 :math:`(k_1, k_2, p_1, p_2[, k_3])` are the distortion coefficients.

-In case of a stereo camera, this function is called twice: once for each camera head, after :ref:`StereoRectify` , which in its turn is called after :ref:`StereoCalibrate` .
+In case of a stereo camera, this function is called twice: once for each camera head, after :ocv:func:`stereoRectify` , which in its turn is called after :ocv:func:`stereoCalibrate` .
 But if the stereo camera was not calibrated, it is still possible to compute the rectification transformations directly from the fundamental matrix using
-:ref:`StereoRectifyUncalibrated` .
+:ocv:func:`stereoRectifyUncalibrated` .
 For each camera, the function computes homography ``H`` as the rectification transformation in a pixel domain, not a rotation matrix ``R`` in 3D space. ``R`` can be computed from ``H`` as

 .. math::